BraidenPsiuk/three-editor-scripts/README.md

 ### gltf-material-opacity-animate.js
   - Attach to: THREE.Object3D
   - Description: Animate opacity (a property of THREE.Object3D.material) by using a child single vert's X translation property as a container to hold opacity animation data.
 In this example, opacity animation data is stored in '[child single vert].scale.x'.

+### set-camera-on-play.js
+  - Attach to: THREE.PerspectiveCamera
+  - Description: Set the active camera when the "play" button is clicked by the user.